 ‘Does it say what book the quote is from…?’

 Jack dropped the letter and returned his focus back to his computer screen.
-‘Ah…OK, according to this…’ he guided his finger over the screen, ‘it’s from a book titled, “The Valley of Fear”.’
+‘Ah…OK, according to this…’ he guided his finger over the screen, ‘it’s from his book titled, “The Valley of Fear”.’

 Spence’s eye brows dipped.
 ‘The Valley of Fear…’ he repeated.
 ‘Maybe he chose that title because that is what he is trying to turn New York City into,’ Spence said.